'Like losing a family member': Unser's death hits hard

 Foyt and Mario Andretti, Michael’s father, concurred.

 It was one reason the feisty Foyt and Unser competed together in the 1987 24 Hours of Daytona, finishing fourth, and why Foyt, the first four-time Indy winner, helped Unser make the first of his 27 career 500 starts by providing him with a Ford-Lola in 1965.
-Unser finished 32nd.
+Unser qualified 32nd and finished ninth.

-And like Foyt and Andretti, racing coarsed through the Unser family’s veins.
+And like Foyt and Andretti, racing coursed through the Unser family’s veins.

 His father, Jerry, and two uncles, Louis and Joe, also competed.
 So did his three older brothers.
 Al Unser Jr. won the 500 twice and they were the first father-son tandem to reach victory lane at Indianapolis.
 When Little Al was absent from Indy during the IRL-CART split, his two cousins — Johnny and Robby — kept the family tradition intact by making seven Indy starts before Unser Jr. returned in 2000.